getCUJO/QoOID/draft-ietf-ippm-qoo.md

 to ensure results are interpretable and comparable.
 Standardization of specific windowing approaches is considered out of scope for this document and left for future work.

+## Sensitivity to Sampling Accuracy  {#simulation-insights}

+While the QoO framework itself places no strict requirement on sampling patterns or measurement technology, a simulation study {{QoOSimStudy}} conducted to inform the creation of this document examined the metric's real-world applicability under varying conditions and made the following conclusions:

+1. Sampling Frequency: Slow sampling rates (e.g., <1Hz) risk missing rare, short-lived latency spikes, resulting in overly optimistic QoO scores.
+2. Measurement Noise: Measurement errors on the same scale as the thresholds (ROP, CPUP) can distort high-percentile latencies and cause overly pessimistic QoO scores.
+3. Requirement Specification: Slightly adjusting the latency thresholds or target percentiles can cause significant changes in QoO, especially when the measurement distribution is near a threshold.
+4. Measurement Duration: Shorter tests with sparse sampling tend to underestimate worst-case behavior for heavy-tailed latency distributions, biasing QoO in a positive direction.

+In summary, overly noisy or inaccurate latency samples can artificially inflate worst-case percentiles, thereby driving QoO scores lower than actual network conditions would warrant.
+Conversely, coarse measurement intervals can miss short-lived spikes entirely, resulting in an inflated QoO.

+From these findings, the following guidelines for practical application are deduced:

+- Calibrate the combination of sampling rate and total measurement period to capture fat-tailed distributions of latency with sufficient accuracy.
+- Avoid or account for significant measurement noise where possible (e.g., by calibrating time sources, accounting for clock drift, considering hardware/software measurement jitter).
+- Thoroughly test ROP and CPUP thresholds so that the resulting QoO scores accurately reflect application performance.

+These guidelines are non-normative but reflect empirical evidence on how QoO performs.

 ## A Subjective Approach to Creating Network Performance Requirement Specifications {#spec-creation}